Home

 My Background

-I was born with a genetic neuromuscular disease called myotonia congenita, or Thomsen's Disease.
-Although it was a nuisance and kept me from pursuing some of my goals as a young person, it didn't really show its teeth until I was married and had a baby.
-For the next twenty years I struggled with numerous conditions, from chronic fatigue syndrome to much more serious complications like congestive heart failure and kidney failure.
+The first condition we idendenfied was a genetic neuromuscular disease called myotonia congenita, or Thomsen's Disease.
+Although it was a nuisance and kept me from pursuing some of my goals as a young person, it didn't become severe until I was married and had a baby.
+For the next twenty years I struggled with numerous conditions, from chronic fatigue syndrome and chemical sensitivities to much more serious complications like congestive heart failure and kidney failure.
 At one point I weighed 65 pounds and wasn't expected to live.
+We now know I have a rare immune deficiency that keeps me from fighting viruses.
+There is no cure or treatment at this time, so my only option is to live quite isolated and avoid exposures.
+It was really a miracle that I had survived several serious infections.

-After I finally recovered and was well enough to work again (and even exercise), my world was again turned upside down when I was sitting in my car at an intersection and got hit from behind.
+After I finally recovered from that long period of illness and was well enough to work again (and even exercise), my world was again turned upside down when I was sitting in my car at an intersection and got hit from behind.
 The resulting injuries included a herniated disc in my neck and a brain injury.
-I learned a whole new language this time...the language of pain.
+This presented a whole new challenge including chronic pain.
+I don't tolerate any painkillers so I learned biofeedback and deep breathing techniques to deal with it and this has been one of the most important tools I have found for handling stress in any form.